VaibhavTyagi010/Online_CabBookingApp/README.md

 # Cab Booking Application ER diagram
 ![cab_booking_3](https://user-images.githubusercontent.com/68966858/185020617-92914a9c-b5e2-4b3b-aa36-dc6a26454cba.jpeg)

-admin=>
+# Functions of Admin, Cutomer, Driver
+## Through admin we can :
-Can Log in/Log out of the system.
+1. Can Log in/Log out of the system.<br>
-Admin can View/Edit/Delete taxis into the system.
+2. Admin can View/Edit/Delete taxis into the system.<br>
-Admin can View/Confirm/Cancel booking done by the User.
+3. Admin can View/Confirm/Cancel booking done by the User.<br>
-Can check payments done by User.
+4. Can check payments done by User.<br>
-Can check the availability of cabs and drivers.
+5. Can check the availability of cabs and drivers.<br>
-Can manage driver staff.
+6. Can manage driver staff.<br>
-Can change the charge.
+7. Can change the charge.<br>
-Can change password.
+8. Can change password.<br>
-Can manage “My Profiles”.

-customer=>
+## Through Customer we can:
-Can Log in/Log out of the system.
+1. Can Log in/Log out of the system.
-Can Manage “My profile”.
+2. Can Manage “My profile”.<br>
-Can search for cab.
+3. Can search for cab.<br>
-Users can Book/Cancel cabs.
+4. Users can Book/Cancel cabs.<br>
-Can change password.
+5. Can change password.<br>

+## Through Driver we can:
+1. Add a driver in the system.
+2. Update driver details.
+3. Delete a driver from the system.
+4. Get the list of all drivers.
+5. Get the list of all best available(rated>=4.5) drivers.